theta-data/theta-ts-sdk/README.md

-Theta-ts-sdk is the typescript version sdk for The Theta Network.
+Theta-ts-sdk is the typescript version sdk for [The Theta Network](https://www.thetatoken.org/)

 ## Features